CY-PI/CY-PI/README.md

 - 👋 Hi, I’m @CY-PI
-- 👀 I’m interested in AI & Animation
+- 👀 I’m interested in Computer Graphics & AI
-- 🌱 I’m currently learning Javascript
+- 🌱 Programming languages: Good: C and Javascript.
+Working on: Python and Java.
-- 💞️ I’m looking to collaborate in any project where I can further expose myself to Programming and/or Animation
+- 💞️ I’m looking to collaborate in any project where I can further expose myself to Computer Graphics and Artificial Intelligence.
 - 📫 How to reach me:

 <!---